ms-jayanth/Co2_Emission_Prediction/README.md

 The tailpipe emissions of carbon dioxide (in grams per kilometre) for combined city and highway driving

 ## Acknowledgements:
-The data has been taken and compiled from the below Canada Government official link https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64#wb-auto-6
+The data has been taken and compiled from the below Canada Government official link<br>
+https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64#wb-auto-6

 ## Project Summary:
 1. EDA
 From the data I came to know that<br>
 There are some dupluicate values in the dataset<br>
 There are no null values<br>